 A tax haven is a jurisdiction where individuals and corporations can locate and legally pay no income tax or corporation tax.

 How do companies benefit from tax havens?

 Companies can ensure that certain types of profits are booked in countries with lower or no corporate taxes.
-Multi-national companies have multiple subsidiaries in tax friendly countries and save billions in taxes every year by utilising tax havens.
+Multi-national companies have multiple subsidiaries in tax-friendly countries and save billions in taxes every year by utilizing tax havens.